History of government

 The Constitution Act, 1867

 In 1867, the British parliament passed the Constitution Act (formerly the British North America Act).
-This created the Canadian federation, originally comprised of 4 provinces: Ontario, Quebec, Nova Scotia and New Brunswick.
+This created the Canadian federation, originally comprised of four provinces:

 Division of powers